patrickbucher/daily-haskell/diary.md

+# Day 55 (We, 2025-10-01)

+I quickly worked through chapter 2 and wrote down some notes.
+There are very few gaps to close, but it's totally worth the little effort so far.
+I'd like to work on _Spot_ today on the train.

 # Day 54 (Tu, 2025-09-30)

 Upon my return, I read chapter 1 in _Learn You a Haskell for Great Good_ and wrote down a couple of points to start my summary of it.